 Bill undertakes advisory work and advocacy in most areas of local government law, including public sector housing and judicial review challenges to housing and other decisions, including the power to control anti-social behaviour.
 As a judge of the Immigration and Asylum Chamber he is also able to deal with immigration points arising out of these practice areas.
 Bill has undertaken town and village green inquiries and challenges to inspector’s decisions at all levels of the judicial ladder and advised in relation to public rights of way and highways law including land compensation claims.

-He also as specialist experience of rating work, both advisory and advocacy, and has appeared in the Lands Chamber and Administrative Court in rating appeals.
-Bill has lectured widely to local authorities, local law society’s and conducted webinars for the Law Society and for CLT.
+He also has specialist experience of rating work, both advisory and advocacy, and has appeared in the Lands Chamber and Administrative Court in rating appeals.
+Bill has lectured widely to local authorities, local law societies and conducted webinars for the Law Society and for RICS.
 He has also written numerous books and articles including writing the Westlaw Insight article on article 8 and human rights.

 Bill is consistently recommended as a leading individual in the Legal 500 guides.

 Bill has specialist experience of the following: